los-cocos/cocos/README.rst

 Learning cocos2d
 ----------------

- * go to the online tuturials / documentation page: http://cocos2d.org/doc.html
+ * go to the online tutorials / documentation page: http://cocos2d.org/doc.html

    you will find: